Sherwood Foresters: Pre 1914 history

 Following the amalgamation, the 1st Battalion Sherwood Foresters saw action in Egypt during the Anglo-Egyptian War, and was stationed at Malta from September 1898.
 Following the outbreak of the Second Boer War in October 1899, the battalion was sent to South Africa where they arrived in December.
 They were stationed in the Orange Free State and took part in fighting under General Sir William Gatacre.
 From April 1900 they were part of the 21st Infantry brigade under General Bruce Hamilton.
 The battalion stayed in South Africa until the end of the war, then transferred on the SS Wakool to a new posting at Hong Kong in September 1902.

 The 2nd Battalion served in India from 1882 to 1898, and saw action in the Sikkim Expedition 1888 and the North West Frontier campaign 1897–1898, after which they transferred to Aden.
 They were stationed at Malta from February 1900 until returning home in May 1902.

 In October 1902, the Nottinghamshire association was made explicit, the name changing to the Sherwood Foresters (Nottinghamshire and Derbyshire Regiment).
-In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had two Reserve battalions and four Territorial battalions.
+In 1908, the Militia and Volunteers were reorganised nationally as part of the Haldane Reforms, with the former becoming the Special Reserve (SR) and the latter the Territorial Force (TF); the regiment now had two Reserve battalions and four Territorial battalions.